Rodrigo1771/test/scripts/el/sapbert/symptemist-parse/README.md

 ## Requirements

-The `sapbert_symptemist_parse.py` script expects a folder named `symptemist/` to exist inside the `datasets/` folder in the project's root (so sibling to the `scripts/` folder).
+The `sapbert_symptemist_parse.py` script expects a folder named `symptemist/` to exist inside the `datasets/` folder in the project's root.
 Simply [download](https://zenodo.org/records/10635215) the SympTEMIST dataset, rename the main folder to `symptemist/`, and move it to the `datasets/` folder.
 The final structure should be as follows:

 ```
 ─ multilingual-bio-ner-and-el-msc-diss